SurajDoss/HackerRank-10-Days-of-JS/README.md

 # HackerRank-10-Days-of-JS

-im practicing js in hackerrank and the problem solutions are here.
+I am practicing js in hackerrank and the problem solutions are here.